-Profile: My research broadly attends to literacy, mobility, and globalization.
+My research broadly attends to literacy, mobility, and globalization.
 Grounded in ethnographic and sociocultural traditions, I have two research strands at the moment.
 The first attends to the global spread of English within Israeli society and the ways that it is being taken up in classroom, community, and, most extensively, workplace contexts.
 My scholarship in this area includes research on startup entrepreneurs and innovation systems in the Israeli high-tech industry.
 Second, I am involved in studying global shifts in higher education.
-More specifically, I am engaged in completing a book length manuscript (contracted by Utah State University Press) with two colleagues on the ways the social, linguistic, and cultural landscape in U.S. higher education is being reshaped by the rapid influx of Chinese international students.
-More specifically, I am examining the enculturation of the Chinese student population at Michigan State University by tracing their literacy practices across academic and non-academic spaces in digital and non-digital environments.
+More specifically, I recently completed a book length manuscript with two colleagues, Inventing the World Grant University: Chinese International Students’ Mobilities, Literacies, and Identities, on the ways the social, linguistic, and cultural landscape in U.S. higher education is being reshaped by the rapid influx of Chinese international students.
+More particularly, I examined the enculturation of the Chinese student population at Michigan State University by tracing their literacy practices across transnational social spaces.

 “Pretty Bullets: Tracing Transmedia/Translingual Literacies of an Israeli Soldier across Regimes of Practice.”
-College Composition and Communication. (in press).
+College Composition and Communication.
+69.1.
+(2017): 87-116.

 “Weaving Relationship Webs: Tracing how IMing Practices Mediate the Trajectories of Chinese International Students.”
 (Co-authored with Xiaowei Cui).
 Computers and Composition.
 39.1.
 (2016): 83-103.

 “Re-assembling Technical Communication: Mapping out a Framework for Studying Multilingual-Multimodal Practices in the Context of Globalization.”
-Technical Communication Quarterly.
-22.1 (2013).
+Spec. issue of Technical Communication Quarterly.
+22.1 (2013): 10-27.

 * Nominated for NCTE Best Original Collection of Essays in Scientific and Technical Communication